Faithless — Reverence. A brief history of each track from the band’s debut album

 Reverence

 Rollo: “This was the first track on the album to be written.
 Reverence in a sence, is the key to the album, it’s a kind of manifesto.
-It’s a four-minute Bible on how to love your wife.”
+It’s a four-minute Bible on how to love your life.”

 Don’t leave